Vadivel-Babu/nextEcommerce/README.md

 ## How to run this app locally

-1.First,clone the repository:
+1. clone the repository.
-2.Second, run the development server:
+2.  run the development server.

 ```bash
 npm install